bstdev/Nanite/doc/README_windows.txt

 -----
-After completing windows setup then run windows command line (cmd) cd daemon verged
+After completing windows setup then run windows command line (cmd) cd daemon nanited
-You would need to create a configuration file verge.conf in the default wallet directory.
-Grant access to verged.exe in anti-virus and firewall applications if necessary.
+You would need to create a configuration file nanite.conf in the default wallet directory.
+Grant access to nanited.exe in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can